Reaching Across Disciplines to Understand a Landscape's Performance and Impact

-Research Fellow Mary Pat Mattson and student Research Assistant Rachel Guinn are participating in LAF’s 2013 Case Study Investigation (CSI) program.
-They have been evaluating and documenting the performance of three Chicago-area landscape projects.
+Research Fellow Mary Pat Mattson and student Research Assistant Sarah Hanson are participating in LAF’s 2014 Case Study Investigation (CSI) program.
+They are working to evaluate and document the performance of three exemplary landscape projects in the Chicago area.